Cogmasters/concord/README.md

 ## Contributions are welcome!
 Check our Discord API's development [Roadmap](docs/DISCORD_ROADMAP.md) and [Coding Guidelines](docs/CODING_GUIDELINES.md) to get started

-If you are not familiar with git and are not comformtable with creating pull requests without introducing merge commits, please check our [Commit Guidelines](docs/COMMIT_GUIDELINES.md).
+If you are not familiar with git and are not comfortable with creating pull requests without introducing merge commits, please check our [Commit Guidelines](docs/COMMIT_GUIDELINES.md).

 Keywords: